ExpressionEngine/ExpressionEngine-User-Guide/source/cp/settings/buttons/index.rst

 Remove
 ^^^^^^

+The selected buttons will be removed.
 Removing buttons will cause a confirmation modal to appear that will summarize the action.

 Add Preset Button:
 ~~~~~~~~~~~~~~~~~~